jennweir/HomeLab/ansible/playbooks/README.md

 ## Install k8s on raspberry pi with the deploy-install playbook

-### deploy-install-k8s.yaml copies a temp file for the install-k8s playbook and deletes install-k8s.yaml when finished from the pi
+### deploy-install-k8s.yaml copies a temp file for the install-k8s playbook and deletes install-k8s.yaml when finished from the pi.
+Run this command on machine where HomeLab repo exists (not a pi)

 ```ansible-playbook -i inventory playbooks/raspberry-pis/deploy-install-k8s.yaml```